gee220/ITAP-COSC-3411-Theta/README.md

 You will be prompted to enter:

-* Port number
+Port number
-* Delay (in minutes)
+Delay (in minutes)

-⸻

 Usage Example

 Example Input:

-Enter port number: 4444
-Enter delay in minutes: 1
+Enter port number: 4444 Enter delay in minutes: 1

 What Happens:

-* Script validates the port
+Script validates the port
-* Schedules the listener
+Schedules the listener
-* After 1 minute, Netcat starts automatically
+After 1 minute, Netcat starts automatically
 Listener Output:

 Starting Netcat listener on port 4444... listening on [any] 4444 ...

 Project Testing & Debugging

-1. Code Debugging
-The script syntax was fully checked and tested to ensure it is free of errors.
-• Result: 0 syntax errors.
+Code Debugging The script syntax was fully checked and tested to ensure it is free of errors. • Result: 0 syntax errors.
 The code structure is clean and ready for execution.
-2. System Testing & Execution
-The execution testing was successfully verified inside the Linux (Kali) environment:
-• The script handles user input and port validation seamlessly.
-• Immediate scheduling was verified successfully using the at command.
-• Long-term periodic scheduling via crontab was successfully installed and active in the system.
+System Testing & Execution The execution testing was successfully verified inside the Linux (Kali) environment: • The script handles user input and port validation seamlessly. • Immediate scheduling was verified successfully using the at command. • Long-term periodic scheduling via crontab was successfully installed and active in the system.
 Project Structure

-├── project.sh      # Main script (user input + scheduling)
-├── listener.sh     # Netcat listener script
+project.sh # Main script (user input + scheduling) listener.sh # Netcat listener script
-├── README.md       # Project documentation
+README.md # Project documentation

-⸻

 How It Works

-1. User runs project.sh
+User runs project.sh
-2. Script asks for:
+Script asks for:
-    * Port
+Port
-    * Delay
+Delay
-3. Input is validated
+Input is validated
-4. at schedules execution
+at schedules execution
-5. listener.sh runs Netcat:
+listener.sh runs Netcat:

-nc -lvnp <PORT>
+nc -lvnp

-⸻

 Results

-* Listener successfully starts at scheduled time
+Listener successfully starts at scheduled time
-* Input validation prevents errors
+Input validation prevents errors
-* Scheduling works using both at and cron
+Scheduling works using both at and cron
-* Logs are generated correctly
+Logs are generated correctly

-⸻

 Conclusion

 This project demonstrates how Bash scripting can automate networking tasks using Netcat.
 It highlights the integration of:

-* Linux scripting
+Linux scripting
-* Task scheduling
+Task scheduling
-* Network communication tools
+Network communication tools
 It provides a strong foundation for understanding automation in cybersecurity and system administration.